Should I Demand an Apology from My Mother-in-Law at Christmas Dinner? | AITA

 Comment from u/snowflake_starlight

 Therapists often recommend implementing strategies to manage expectations during family gatherings.
-Dr. John Gottman, a relationship expert, emphasizes that setting realistic expectations can minimize disappointment and frustration.
-He advises preparing for potential conflicts by mentally rehearsing responses and using 'I' statements to express feelings without casting blame.
+Setting realistic expectations can minimize disappointment and frustration.
+Preparing for potential conflicts by mentally rehearsing responses and using 'I' statements to express feelings without casting blame is advised.

 For instance, instead of saying, 'You always criticize me,' one could say, 'I feel hurt when I hear those comments.'
 This subtle shift can pave the way for more constructive conversations and deeper understanding.